-To handle collected waste, SKB’s system of facilities include: a central interim storage facility for spent nuclear fuel (Clab), near Oskarshamn; a final repository for short-lived radioactive waste (SFR) in Forsmark; and sea transport using the vessel M/S Sigrid.
+To handle collected waste, SKB’s system of facilities included: a central interim storage facility for spent nuclear fuel (Clab), near Oskarshamn; a final repository for short-lived radioactive waste (SFR) in Forsmark; and sea transport using the vessel M/S Sigrid.
 Our client was also constructing/had plans to construct a deep geological repository in Forsmark for final disposal of spent nuclear fuel and expand Clab with an encapsulation plant, where spent nuclear fuel would be sealed in copper casks before being placed in a geological repository.

 SKB wanted our independent help in meeting two major requirements:

 - renewing the Safety Analysis Report (SAR) on the Clab facility

 How we helped

 Our support covered the development of our client’s analysis methodologies (design and review) and then carrying out the analyses.
 The project’s scope was comprehensive, considering internal and external events that could pose threats to the facilities; this encompassed events caused by equipment issues or operating aspects, as well as those caused by natural or manmade phenomena, including flooding.
 We also conducted a Probabilistic Safety Analysis (PSA) study on the overall plant response to possible accident sequences.
 For the planned encapsulation plant, our work was done in parallel with development of the technical concept.
 As such, we had to adapt to the conditions that were evolving continuously.